Winter Haven Area Transit

 Winter Haven Area Transit is a bus system based in Winter Haven, Florida.
 The system operates 9 of its own buses, and another 4 buses are provided for WHAT by the Citrus Connection.
 There are 8 routes serving Winter Haven, Auburndale, Lakeland, Lake Alfred, Haines City, Lake Wales, Frostproof, Bartow, Dundee and Fort Meade.

 Winter Haven Area Transit was started in 1999 by Lawrence Francis Murphy.
 It is a joint venture between the Board of County Commissioners of Polk County and the City of Winter Haven.
+In 2015 WHAT was merged with the Lakeland Area Mass Transit District by the Polk Transit Authority into a single countywide system operating as Citrus Connection.